 Golfer’s elbow or thrower’s elbow is the layman term for Media epicondylitis, a condition commonly found among people actively playing golf.
 This condition has been found to be one of the major conditions keeping many people off the course and away from their favorite sports.
-Golfer’s elbow does not only affect golf players but also those people that perform different repetitive motions.
+It does not only affect golf players but also those people that perform different repetitive motions.
 Though golfer’s elbow is becoming more popular today, especially in men over the age of 35 years, there are a few ways you can effectively diagnose and treat it so it doesn’t keep you away from your favorite activity.
-In this post, we’re going to be covering what golfer’s elbow is, what causes people to have it, the symptoms and how you can diagnose, and how to get rid of golfer’s elbow.
+In this post, we’re going to be covering what it is exactly, what causes people to have it, the symptoms and how you can diagnose, and how to get rid of golfer’s elbow.

 What is Golfer’s Elbow?